 The Habeas Corpus privilege, which had served as the cornerstone of civil freedoms in Britain, may be suspended by the government according to the Act.

-The Government of India Act of 1935 and the Constitution itself were eventually based on the Montagu-Chelmsford Reforms.
+The Government of India Act of 1935 and the Constitution of India itself were eventually based on the Montagu-Chelmsford Reforms.
 These changes gave rise to the fundamental ideas of self-governing, responsible governance, and the federal system.
 India's constitutional history saw a turning point with the publication of the Montagu-Chelmsford Report on constitutional revisions.
 This makes the Montagu Declaration and the MCR on Indian constitutional changes suitable contenders to be called the Magna Carta of contemporary India.

 The Government of India Act, of 1919, often known as the Montagu-Chelmsford Reforms, went into effect in 1921.
 It was adopted in British Indian politics to establish the Diarchy, or rule of two, which consists of executive councillors and popular ministers.